 Instructor: Elizabeth Mjelde, Ph.D.
+Email: MjeldeElizabeth@deanza.edu

-Email: MjeldeElizabeth@deanza.edu Voice mail: (408) 864-8433 Please allow 24 hours for a response.
+Voice mail: (408) 864-8433 Please allow 24 hours for a response.

 No voice mail will be returned on weekends or holidays.
-In email as well as voice mail always identify yourself by providing your first and last name.
+In email as well as voice mail always identify yourself by providing your first and last name and a number or email address where I can reach you.